 The Challenges Forum’s publications series provides timely and relevant analyses in reflection of the Challenges Forum Partnership’s projects and policy initiatives.

-Our reports, briefs and research papers offer targeted recommendations based on the most recent debates, inciting ground-breaking and thought-provoking arguments on peace operations policy reform.
+Our reports, briefs and papers offer targeted recommendations based on the most recent debates, inciting ground-breaking and thought-provoking arguments on peace operations policy reform.
 Publications are authored by leading experts, researchers and practitioners in this field and represent both partner and non-partner organizations.

 Peace operations present recurring polarities to leaders leading them.
 Leading polarity is not well understood.
 This paper presents an approach to how collectives can lead in polarized contexts.
 Polarities are…